Overview

 This investment policy is part of Registrant’s overall Code of Ethics, which has been

-for all of Registrant’s Representatives that is based upon fundamental principles of
+all of Registrant’s Representatives that is based upon fundamental principles of openness,

-openness, integrity, honesty and trust.
-A copy of Registrant’s Code of Ethics is available
+integrity, honesty and trust.
+A copy of Registrant’s Code of Ethics is available upon

 In accordance with best practices, the Registrant also maintains and enforces written